SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/validation-rules.md

 - Multiple rules can be defined in a validation rule group.
 A user input is only valid if each of the rules in the validation rule group is satisfied (logical AND).
 - It is possible to declare multiple validation rule groups.
 If multiple validation rule groups are declared, user input is valid if any of the validation rule groups is satisfied (logical OR).

-The screenshot above provides an example for the use of validation rule groups: User input is valid if the given string does not match “test” (equals not).
-It is also valid if it ends with “asd” and it matches the contents of the LWM2M resource /3/0/15.
+The screenshot above provides an example for the use of validation rule groups: User input is valid if the given string does not match "test" (equals not).
+It is also valid if it ends with "asd" and it matches the contents of the LWM2M resource /3/0/15.

 Complex rulesets are based on Boolean Disjunctive Normal Form, which allows arbitrary complex rules to be defined.